allourideas/allourideas.org/README.markdown

 This will create a Rails 2.3.2 app with:

+* Paperclip for file uploads, set for Amazon S3
 * Clearance for authentication
 * Gmail SMTP for email
 * Cucumber, Shoulda, Factory Girl, & Mocha for testing
+* Delayed Job for background processing
 * Hoptoad Notifier for exception notification
-* Paperclip for file uploads, set for Amazon S3
+* Google Analytics for usage analytics
 * Coulda for model, controller, & helper generators
-* Delayed Job for background processing

 Get the latest & greatest at anytime with: